yfzo/scheduler/README.md

 ## Overview

 A simple interview scheduling app using React and Node.
-See live [here](https://relaxed-williams-fdfee9.netlify.app/).
+See live [here](https://relaxed-williams-fdfee9.netlify.app/) (please allow a few seconds for the server to wake up if schedule appears blank).

 ### Creating an interview